aquafir/ACE.BaseMod/Samples/QualityOfLife/Readme.md

 * `MaxMembers` sets max fellowship members
 * `SharePercent` is a dictionary of the number of members and the share percent
 * `DefaultShare` is what is used if a specific share percent is not found
-* `EvenShareLevel` sets the level at which experience is shared evenly
+* ~~`EvenShareLevel` sets the level at which experience is shared evenly~~
+  * Removed to respect non-default settings.
+All it does is set/restore a server property

 * `SendDetails` displays relevant information to players when recruiting.